andrefilipedelima/crud-teste/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

+Run `npm i` for install packages

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Executar o comando `npm install -g json-server` no terminal, após a instalação
+Run `npm install -g json-server` to install json-server

-Iniciar o `json-server --watch db.json` para o serviço de json-server simular os endpoints
+Run to start `json-server --watch db.json` for mock

 ## Code scaffolding